Why All Businesses (Yes, ALL Businesses) Need a Strategic BrandAug 01, 2020

-Branding, or your brand design, is a comprehensive strategy for growing your business through storytelling and authentic, emotional connection.
-Sounds important, right?
-That’s because it is!
-Having a quality brand to represent your business can be the difference between a flop and a success.
+Branding (sometimes called brand design or identity design) is a comprehensive strategy for growing your business through storytelling and authentic, emotional connection.
+Having a quality brand to represent your business is the difference between a flop and a success.

-When you’re planning your brand, you shouldn’t focus on what’s trendy or what appeals the most to you.
-In reality, your audience and what appeals to them should be at the forefront of your mind as you’re brainstorming.
-Your brand is more about what other people are saying about your business than what you tell them you’re all about.
+When you’re ready to develop a brand strategy, don't worry so much about what it looks like and instead, focus on how it feels.
+Your audience and what appeals to them should be at the forefront of your mind as you’re brainstorming.
+Remember, your brand is more about what other people are saying about your business than what you tell them.

 I once read a study about branding that pointed out your customers can only be three things: satisfied, delighted, or disgruntled.
 Branding is about helping your customers move from disgruntled (showing how you offer something that solves a problem or fills a need) to satisfied (actually proving how your business can solve their problem or fill their need), and then finally to delighted (impressing them with your offerings to the point of a sale or booking).

 Branding is one of many tools you can use to grow your business.
-As a brand strategist and designer, I believe that branding is the most powerful way to stand out in a saturated market.
-Of course, I’m a little bias because branding is one of my favorite parts of participating in any industry, but there is plenty of physical, social, and emotional proof throughout recent years that proves how impactful the visual elements of your business are (your photos, logo, storefront, employee attire, packaging, etc).
+As a brand strategist and designer, I believe that branding is THE MOST POWERFUL WAY to stand out in a saturated market.
+There is plenty of physical, social, and emotional proof throughout recent years that proves how impactful the visual elements of your business are (your photos, logo, storefront, employee attire, packaging, etc).

 Beyond impressing your audience, establishing a solid brand presence will help you:

 - Develop the unique position, character, and purpose of your business.

 - Attract clients and customers who will be your advocates and best advertising.